AshishSharma303/ACI-attdemo/ACI-AKS-VirtualNodes/readme.md

 az vm run-command invoke  --command-id RunPowerShellScript --name $winvm -g $rg --scripts "Invoke-WebRequest -Uri $idpubfilepath -OutFile $id_pubPath"

 ```
-> Password is provided the VM in the AZ CLI command, if requried please reset the password.
+> Password is provided the VM in the AZ CLI command, if required please reset the password.
-> If you wishes to the change the user name then PS1 code requries a change for the certs copy to user profile.
+> If you wish to the change the user name then PS1 code requires a change for the certs copy to user profile.

 6. Log in the to the VM via RDP
-We created a windows VM for the AKS cluster managemnet, as private AKS cluster can not be connected from outside the VNet scope.
-This Vm has publci IP connectivity as it is not connected to Bastion network.
+We created a windows VM for the AKS cluster management, as private AKS cluster cannot be connected from outside the VNet scope.
+This VM has public IP connectivity as it is not connected to Bastion network.
 RDP to the VM will be on public endpoint.
-Open windows PowerShell and execute the following Az Cli's for the cluster prepration and connectivity
+Open windows PowerShell and execute the following Az Cli's for the cluster preparation and connectivity

 validate Az cli is installed on the VM:
 ```